-Many medical systems used decentralized methods to track requests and approvals.
-But these systems are riddled with cracks where the entire process can fall right through.
+The short answer is: ineffective disposition workflows.
+Many medical systems struggle with capital inventory accuracy because of outdated methods to track disposition requests and approvals.
+These decentralized systems are riddled with cracks where the entire process can fall right through.

 Some hospitals still use paper forms, which are easily lost in stacks of paperwork.
 Other systems have updated to digital formats (using Word, Excel, or PDF files), but even digital files easily get lost in over-filled inboxes.
 Plus, tracking file changes can get complex — which stage of approvals is this request in again?